By Nathan E. Malpass, Last updated: August 22, 2023

 Rebooting your smartphone or table may do the trick.
 Simply long-press the power button and tap Restart.
 Wait for your phone to turn on again.

 Getting rid of the caches and data on both your Samsung account and Samsung Cloud can free up space and give way to your important files.
 To do that, go to Settings and tap Apps.
-Click on the three dotted icons> Show System Apps.
+Click on the three-dotted icons> Show System Apps.
 Look for Samsung account and tap on it > Storage > Clear Data > Clear Cache.
-Do the same steps for Samsung Cloud.
+Do the same steps for the Samsung Cloud.

+If Samsung Cloud keeps stopping, perform Samsung Cloud login again.
 For Samsung devices running on Android 7.0 and above, head to Settings and tap Cloud and Accounts > Samsung Cloud.
 Tap on the icon with three dots and hit Settings.
 Select Remove account.
 After successfully logging out your Samsung account from your device, log in again and check if you can now perform a backup.

 For older Android versions, the process can be a bit different.
 However, you can also access your Samsung account by heading to Settings.

+Samsung Cloud can't restore data something went wrong?
 It is possible that Samsung Cloud is not functioning properly because it is not updated.
 If you have received a notification of an update, install it immediately.
 If you haven’t, visit the Samsung website and check if there is an available update of Samsung Cloud.
 You can download the latest version from there.

 You may have enabled syncing only when your device is connected to a Wi-Fi network.
 If this is the case, you can set it up to allow the cloud to perform backups over mobile data as well.
 Simply go to Settings > Cloud and accounts > Samsung Cloud.
 Tap on the icon with three dots > Settings > Sync using Wi-Fi only.
 Turn the toggle off for all options.